 The probability that the Wald test has already made a decision for the hypothesis $\mathcal{H}_{1}$ ($\mathcal{H}_{0}$) corresponding to $\mathsf{X}=1$ ($\mathsf{X}=-1$) at the time instant $k$ or before can be expressed as

 with $a\in\{1,-1\}$.
 For (\ref{PUkCondX2}) we have used that

 which follows from

 as we assume that both events $\mathsf{X}=1$ and $\mathsf{X}=-1$ are equally likely.
 Additionally (\ref{PUk_cond0_old}) follows from the assumption of a symmetric noise distribution $p_{\mathsf{Z}}$ with zero mean.
 Thus, (\ref{PUkCondX2}) provides a recursive relation for $P(\mathsf{U}_k=a|\mathsf{X}=1)$.
 The initial distribution is given by $P(\mathsf{U}_0=\epsilon)=1$ as at time instant $k=0$ no observation has been considered and the Wald test has not yet decided for one of the hypothesis.
-Note that with (\ref{PUkCondX2})\looseness-1
+With (\ref{PUkCondX2}) we get\looseness-1